openchatops/spec/README.md

 The OpenChatOps architecture is made up of multiple programs that run as independent processes:

 1. One chat bot
+2. One core data storage backend
+3. Zero or more specific data stores
-3. Zero or more callbacks programs
+4. Zero or more callbacks programs

 ### Chat bot